numaproj/numaflow/docs/specifications/numa-resilience-doc.md

 - Changing daemon-server polling or UI-facing APIs; that is Phase 3, #3370.
 - Adding e2e failure coverage; that is Phase 4, #3371.
 - Changing source SDK at-least-once contracts.
+- Implementing built-in source resilience in Phase 1; this document only records the direction and required follow-up.
 - Changing Go controllers, CRDs, UI, or monitor-sidecar code in this phase.

 ## Proposed Design